Hieromon/AutoConnect/mkdocs/achandling.md

 In addition to this, there are restrictions in the handler for the custom Web page as shown in the following section.

-### Restrictions
+### Limitations

-The custom Web pages handler has the following restrictions.
+The custom Web pages handler has the following limitations.

 - Do not send HTTP responses from the handler.